stefan-jung/stefan-jung.org/src/pages/plugin-terminology.md

 * Create and change terms easily using specialized DITA topics.
 The new DITA `<termentry>` topic represents a single terminology concept.
 Terminology concepts are linked together to a terminology database using the new DITA `<termmap>` map.
 * Author terminology concepts easily using an <oXygen/> XML framework, which is providing author mode stylesheets, which simplify the editing of `<termentry>` and `<termmap>` topics and maps.
+* Terminology Harvester, to harvest terms from translation memories (.tmx) or XLIFF files (.xlf or .xliff).

 **Quick Start Presentation**: Recorded by [Syncro Soft/OxygenXML Editor](https://www.oxygenxml.com/about_us.html), DITA-OT Day 2016, Munich